The Corporeal Compendium

 He plunks down a large book with nothing on the cover.
 He lifts the first hundred or so pages up and lets them collapse onto the desk so that the book squats, open, glowing black in the nice way that some books do.
 He eases a few more pages over to find his place.
 He points to the pages filled with names, some crossed out some not.
 More crossed out than not though.

-It’s quiet impressive, not as impressive as that one time on your last birthday but almost.
+It’s quiet impressive, not as impressive as that one time on your last birthday when your grandmother completed a rare 9th level celebration ritual by herself, but almost.
 You ask if the weight of all the deaths does not get to the members eventually.

 “Well as I said we don’t really kill them, and the members of X only ever see names.
-There are other people we have to go around telling the listed that 200,000 people are willing them to die every day.
+There are other people who go around telling the owners of the names on the list that hundreds of thousands of people are willing them to die, around the clock.
 And the hefty paycheck helps the members with any small guilt they might have.
-I happen to know you could use some money.
+I happen to know you are having some money troubles at the moment.
 Unrelated of course.
-So what do you think?”
+So what do you think about all this?”

-You ask what you would have to do in order to join X. It’s the only logical thing to ask given that he said he didn’t know why the earth doesn’t have more moons.
+You seem to ponder the question for a moment.
+Then ask what you would have to do in order to join X. It’s the only logical thing to ask given that he said he didn’t know why the earth is the shape it is.

 “What?
 Oh, I didn’t come here to give you a job offer.
-I came to inform you that you’re on the list.”
+I came to inform you that you’re on the list.
+Anyways that's all the time I have today, I'll let myself out.”

 He lets himself out of the room.